 United Hatzalah activates thousands of highly trained volunteers who carry their advanced GPS LifeCompass communication and emergency medical equipment, 24 hours a day.
-Volunteers are certified as Emergency Medical Technicians (EMTs), paramedics or doctors, who undergo rigorous and continuous education courses.
+Volunteers, who undergo rigorous and continuous education courses, are certified as emergency medical technicians (EMTs), paramedics or doctors.
 Within seconds from dispatch, the closest volunteers are located and are on their way, filling the gap between an emergency and the arrival of an ambulance.

-To expedite emergency response, the organization created the LifeCompass Command Centre to dispatch service, and developed proprietary software integrating the latest GPS tracking technology.
-The system uses an algorithm to locate and alert the closest qualified medical volunteers, and ambucycles to minimize travel time through traffic.
+To expedite emergency response, the organization created the LifeCompass 2.0 Command Centre to dispatch services and developed proprietary software integrating the latest GPS tracking technology.
+The system uses an algorithm to locate and alert the closest qualified medical volunteers.
+Its ambucycles minimize travel time through traffic.
 This combination of three factors dramatically reduces response time.